mrpapawheelie/goose-guild/README.md

 ## 🧵 Goose Guild Builder Cohort — Program Summary

+### 🎯 The Problem We're Solving

+Goose.run and Maverick Protocol represent a novel approach to fair launch token systems that goes beyond traditional platforms by incorporating:

+- **Governance-Driven Fee Incentives**: Epoch-based voting on fee structures
+- **Collateralized Memecoins**: Ability to borrow against your token
+- **Advanced Protocol Mechanics**: Complex features that require specialized knowledge

+This complexity creates a significant barrier to entry for creators and builders who want to leverage these powerful features.
+While the platform offers unprecedented capabilities, the learning curve and lack of structured guidance make it challenging for new participants to fully utilize these tools.

+### 💡 Our Solution

+The Goose Guild addresses this challenge through a comprehensive, two-pronged approach:

+1. **Continuous Cohort Program**
+   - Structured, social learning environment
+   - Hands-on experience with all platform features
+   - Certification of skills and accomplishments
+   - Direct rewards and recognition for top performers

+2. **Open-Source Template System**
+   - Step-by-step GitHub template for token creation
+   - Comprehensive documentation and best practices
+   - Forkable repository for independent builders
+   - Community-driven improvements and updates

+This dual approach creates a pathway for:
+- **Aspiring Consultants**: Build expertise in fair launch token systems
+- **Platform Power Users**: Master advanced protocol features
+- **Independent Builders**: Access structured guidance without formal training
+- **Protocol Growth**: Increase platform adoption and feature utilization

 ### ⚡ TL;DR

 This is a two-week, NFT-gated cohort for training 10-30 participants to launch fully structured, fair-launch tokens using Goose.run and Maverick Protocol.